 |McCandless Lunar Lander, an unmanned cargo spacecraft designed in 2018–19 for NASA’s Commercial Lunar Payload Services (CLPS).
-It remains in the design stage as of 2022.
+It remains in the design stage as of 2023.
 It is named after astronaut Bruce McCandless II (see above).|

 (from Harper’s Magazine, February 1867)5 McCandless and related names pop up here and there in movies, books, and TV shows.
 These are the “sightings” to date:

-- The McCanles, McCanless or McCandless outlaw gang was essentially a fiction invented by “Wild Bill” Hickok.
+- The McCanles, M’Kanlas, or McCandless outlaw gang was essentially a fiction invented by “Wild Bill” Hickok.
 David Colbert McCanles (see above) was a real person, but there is no evidence he ran an outlaw gang, and by all credible accounts, Hickok murdered him and his elder son in cold blood.
 The “McC.
-Gang” has made various appearances in fictional and pseudo-historical accounts, ranging from Harper’s Magazine of the period, to later western films, to poorly researched old west “history” books.
+Gang” has made various appearances in fictional and pseudo-historical accounts, ranging from Harper’s Magazine of the period, to later western films, to poorly researched old west “history” books.5

 - The 1946 western film Duel in the Sun (directed by King Vidor), centers on a fictional McCanles family: Senator Jackson McCanles (played by Lionel Barrymore), wife Laura Belle (Lillian Gish), and sons Lewton (Gregory Peck) and Jesse (Joseph Cotten).
 The movie is based on the 1944 novel of the same title by Niven Busch.

-- Mr. “Mac” McCandless, an evil or at least morally ambiguous tycoon, is played by Anthony Hopkins in the 1992 sci-fi movie Freejack (dir.
+- Ian “Mac” McCandless, an evil or at least morally ambiguous tycoon, is played by Anthony Hopkins in the 1992 sci-fi movie Freejack (dir.
 Geoff Murphy), also starring Emilio Estévez, Mick Jagger, Rene Russo, and David Johansen.
 The film is loosely based on the 1959 novel Immortality, Inc. by Robert Sheckley.

 - Col. Hector McCandless of the British East India Company is a recurring and heroic role in Bernard Cornwell’s Richard Sharpe series of historical novels set in the late 18th and early 19th centuries (and adapted into a TV series starring Sean Bean as Sharpe).